risesoftworks/Wi-Fi-Password-Viewer-Local-/README.md

 # Wi-Fi-Password-Viewer-Local-
-Made in C++, I'm a Student, just experimenting random stuff
+Made in C++, just experimenting random stuff as a Student who dreams of making a Software Development Company :D